 Despite their tiny size, chia seeds are among the most nutritious foods on the planet.
 They are loaded with fiber, protein, Omega-3 fatty acids and various micronutrients.
 (4) My favorite way to eat chia seeds is either in a protein packed pregnancy smoothie or in a yogurt like the picture above.
 Really, the options are endless.
 Chia seeds expand when wet and create a fun tecture to food.
 Have fun with this one!

 Of all tree nuts, almonds rank highest in protein, fiber, calcium, vitamin E, riboflavin and niacin content by weight.
 (5) Almonds are an easy snack to keep in a purse or diaperbag.
 I prefer Trader Joes raw almonds.
 If your blender can handle it, add almonds to a smoothie to make a pregnancy superfood smoothie.

 Ladies, eating dates in the last few weeks of pregnancy can help the cervix to become ready for labor (softening and opening).
 I’ve even heard rumors that it can help stop postpartum hemorrhage.
 But even if this weren’t true, dates are still a great boost of energy and high in fiber.
 More energy, less constipation AND helps our bodies prepare for labor?
 Yes, please.

-Similar to dates, pineapple is known to help prepare a woman’s cervix for labor.
-Apparently, pineapple contains prostaglandins which can help soft the cervix making it more favorable for labor.
-Again, even if it weren’t true, this pregnancy superfood is high in other vitamins and nutrients like Vitamin C. My mother swears she keeps colds away by eating lots of pineapple.
+Some say pineapple induces labor.
+Apparently, pineapple contains an enzyme called bromelain which can cause a uterus to contract.
+Even if it weren’t true, this pregnancy superfood is high in other vitamins and nutrients like Vitamin C. My mother swears she keeps colds away by eating lots of pineapple.
 Maybe it’ll work for you?
 Either way, we’re winning.
 Pineapple is delicious on its own, eaten frozen or in smoothies.

 Have more to add to this list?